hyphacoop/handbook/projects.md

 Regardless whether the proposal is successful, we should snapshot artifacts in the archived proposals folder for future reference.
 For failed proposals,
-we highly encourage reaching out the the client or grant committee for feedback and have an internal retrospective.
+we highly encourage reaching out to the client or grant committee for feedback and having an internal retrospective.

 ## Internal Proposal Template